TimofeyTalenfeld/weather-app-android/README.md

 **DI**

-Used self-written components, as TEA suppose you to create components on short way and side frameworks are not needed.
+Used self-written components, as TEA suppose you to create components on short way and side frameworks are not needed

+**Navigation**

+Based on Cicerone idea but minified

+**RecyclerView**

+Used RecyclerView-Driven-UI with custom DelegateAdapters